 Whatever your approach, you’ll want to consider implementing these gems from the delight-directed perspective (you’ll find further reading for each below):

 If the ultimate goal of our homeschool is to prepare our children for their future, then the top objective on that list should be to help our children find their life’s work.
 They have been wonderfully created with particular talents to be used for a purpose.
-We can take advantage of the benefits of educating at home by allowing them time to explore their interests, to encourage their unique strengths, to guide them in developing these strengths, and to tutor them in applying these strengths as their interests develop.
+Take advantage of the benefits of educating at home by allowing them time to explore their interests, to encourage their unique strengths, to guide them in developing these strengths, and to tutor them in applying these strengths as their interests develop.

 Delight-directed studies can’t help but to foster creativity.
 Creativity is an outgrowth of providing our children the time they need to explore and express their interests.